How to choose a portable projector

 A portable projector weighs less than 10 pounds.
 It’s easy to carry around when you want to use it.
 And you can easily stow it away when you’re not using it.

 Some portable projectors have Wi-Fi and video streaming apps.
 Some that don’t have the streaming apps let you mirror content from your mobile device or computer.

 They usually include a small built-in speaker, as well as some type of audio output for connection to an external sound system.

 Searching for a “mini projector,” “phone projector,” or “bedroom projector”?
 A lot of different small projectors could fit the bill.

 There are several different nicknames for the smallest of the portable projectors.
 We've seen them called “pocket projectors,” “pico projectors,” and “palmtop projectors.”
-Kodak’s Luma 150 and Luma 350 are good examples.
-They weigh less than a pound and easily fit in a briefcase or backpack.
+Kodak’s Luma projectors are good examples.
+They weigh almost nothing and easily fit in a briefcase or backpack.

 Do you really want to put a flat panel TV in a child’s bedroom (or in each of your kids’ bedrooms)?
 They might have more fun with a tiny, inexpensive projector that they can take to a sleepover at a friend’s house.

 Looking for something that’s capable of higher performance than a pocket projector?
 Consider Epson’s EF series mini-laser streaming projectors.
 They’re about the size of a school lunchbox.